danigrant/enterprise-bits-docs/README.md

-# Welcome To Bookkeeper
+# Welcome To EnterpriseReady

-Bookkeeper is enterprise-ready SaaS in a box.
-With Bookkeeper, you can focus on what you do best – actually building your product – and leave all of the enterprise bits of your SaaS application to us.
+EnterpriseReady is enterprise-ready SaaS in a box.
+With EnterpriseReady, you can focus on what you do best – actually building your product – and leave all of the enterprise bits of your SaaS application to us.

-The Bookkeeper API Has The Following Work-Out-Of-The-Box Enterprise Features:
+The EnterpriseReady API Has The Following Work-Out-Of-The-Box Enterprise Features:
 * Multi-User Team Management
 * Role Based Access Control
 * Audit Logging